by Abigail Endsley

 3. How can you demonstrate value?

 A groundbreaking pricing strategy will mean nothing if your customers don’t understand the value you provide.
 It’s up to you to show them.
-Companies employ a variety of tactics to educate their customers on product value, from freemium offers to free trials to simple marketing and messaging.
+Companies employing a product-led growth model use a variety of tactics to educate their customers on product value and encourage adoption, from freemium offers to free trials to simple marketing and messaging.
 Which tactic is best for your business?

 Start by asking:

-- What’s standing in the way of my customer understanding the value my product or service provides?
+- What’s standing in the way of your customer understanding the value your product or service provides?

-- What are the best tools for educating my particular market on value: do they need to be shown?
+- What are the best tools for educating your particular market on value: do they need to be shown?
 Maybe they’d rather use your product themselves?

 - How can you hybridize your pricing model to better appeal to consumer’s expectations while educating them on the benefits of your strategy?

-One thing is certain, in B2B SaaS, nothing stays still for long.
-Users may switch loyalties at the slightest dissatisfaction or inconvenience.
-The businesses who win in SaaS are the ones who embrace change.
-This means a focus on innovation.
-It means striving to reach larger audiences, grow your staff, and generally increase your value to customers.
-And, yes, it also means regularly updating your pricing.
+In B2B SaaS, nothing stays still for long.
+The businesses who win are the ones who embrace change.
+This means maintaining focus on innovation, expanding your audience, and—yes—regularly updating your pricing.

 No matter how well you understand your customer and competitors, or how much thought and effort you put into demonstrating value, it’s unlikely you’ll get your value-based pricing strategy exactly right the first time.
-But let’s say you did.
-That still doesn’t mean the strategy that wins today will continue to win tomorrow, or in five years.
+Even if you did, that still doesn’t mean the strategy that wins today will continue to win tomorrow, or in five years.
 The world moves too fast for that.

 So, when it comes to employing value-based pricing for your business, the most important thing to remember is to stay flexible.
-The biggest mistake you can make in pricing is fall into “set it and forget it” mentality.
+The biggest mistake you can make in pricing is falling into the “set it and forget it” mentality.
 The second biggest is to not even try.